 The biggest error children make with math word problems is rushing through them to get to the next task.
 If your child reads over the question twice before attempting to solve the problem, then looks over it again after, they’ll have a better chance of catching any mistakes.
 It will also help them build confidence in their ability to solve these seemingly complex problems.

-St. Charles Borromeo, a top Orlando Catholic School located in the Catholic Diocese of Orlando, is more than just a place to learn; it’s a community.
+Math word problems often trip children up, but you can make the problems easier to solve.
+Our Orlando private school located in the Catholic Diocese of Orlando is more than a place to learn; it’s a community.
 Our staff is committed to proclaiming the Gospel Message of Jesus Christ.
 We believe in teaching the whole child and want students to love learning, helping them grow into well-rounded, contributing members of society.
 Learn more about us by contacting us here.